-When I first started learning to code, I found it difficult to navigate through the terminology, jargon, and acronyms that seems to accompany every technology I played with.
+When I first started learning to code, I found it difficult to navigate through the terminology, jargon, and acronyms that seem to accompany every technology I played with.
 And it can get even harder when things sound very similar, or operate in a similar ecosystem.

-Alright, so what is JQuery then?
+- So what is JQuery then?

 Wow, there was quite a bit of jargon in that definition.
 Let’s take a minute to define some of it.